aaronpowell/aaronpowell.github.io/src/documents/posts/2010-12-13-umbraco-and-mercurial-how-to-contribute.md

---- cson
+---
   title: "Umbraco & Mercurial - How to contribute"
   metaTitle: "Umbraco & Mercurial - How to contribute"
   description: "A quick guide on how to contribute to Umbraco using Mercurial"
   revised: "2010-12-14"
   date: "2010-12-13"
-tags: ["umbraco","mercurial"]
+  tags:
+    - "umbraco"
+    - "mercurial"
   migrated: "true"
-urls: ["/umbraco-and-mercurial-how-to-contribute"]
+  urls:
+    - "/umbraco-and-mercurial-how-to-contribute"
-summary: """
+  summary: ""

-"""
 ---
 # Umbraco & Mercurial - How to contribute